 Anisocoria is a condition characterized by unequal pupil size.
 The etiology of anisocoria is complex, ranging from benign to potentially life-threatening causes.
-There are many pathways involved in pupil size.
-Some potential etiologies of anisocoria include systemic drug use, topical ophthalmic drug use, headaches, and autonomic ganglion pathology.
-Cluster headaches that occur in conjunction with lacrimation and rhinorrhea can cause anisocoria, as can other rare forms of headache.
-This activity examines when anisocoria should be considered on differential diagnosis and how to properly evaluate it.
-This activity highlights the role of the interprofessional team in caring for patients with this condition.
+Potential etiologies of anisocoria include systemic drug use, topical ophthalmic drug use, headaches, trauma, ophthalmologic diseases, and autonomic ganglion pathology.
+This activity examines when anisocoria should be considered on differential diagnosis and how to evaluate it properly and highlights the role of the interprofessional team in caring for patients with this condition.

 History and Physical

 As with many medical conditions, the first approach should be to get a good history from the patient, family, friends, and medical records.
 Finding out the timing of the onset of anisocoria occurred is very helpful, as a longstanding anisocoria is much less likely to represent a dangerous medical condition.
 Looking at an old picture of the patient can help show that the anisocoria may be chronic.
 Next, a thorough history of the medications the patient takes needs to be made, especially eye drops that have been put in the patient's eye.
 A history of a recent visit to an eye doctor is also very helpful since the anisocoria could be caused by eye drops given during the visit.
 A history of eye trauma and eye surgery must also be elicited from the patient, as these can be the cause of anisocoria.
 Other conditions to ask about include uveitis, iris coloboma, corectopia, neovascularization of the iris, or iridocorneal endothelial (ICE) syndrome.